nekketsuuu/ocaml_travis_ci/README.md

 ## Benchmarks

 Note: Each branch was executed only five times to measure the time.
-Therefore, **the error range may be large.**
+Therefore, **the error range may be large.** Also, be aware that each branch runs different commands.
+For example, bobbypriambodo's method doesn't run `opam update`.

 | Branch                                                                   |   Time for `linux` (min) | Time for `osx` (min) | Memo                                                              |
 |:-------------------------------------------------------------------------|-------------------------:|---------------------:|:------------------------------------------------------------------|